bighi/library_management_exercise/README.md

 Also, for the API I decided to use the same routes as the web application, using rails feature of selecting the format in the URL.
 So /books will render the HTML view, while /books.json will render the JSON view for the API.

+Also, I made the application controller responsible for handling Pundit authorization errors so that I have a unified way for the API to return a 403 Forbidden status code when a user tries to access a resource they are not authorized to access.
+This is simpler, but the downside is that the API will not return a specific error message, just a 403 status code.